SAMBUYYA/SAMBUYYA/README.md

 An application that displays formulas

 ## About Me :
-I am a web developer who studies html, css, javascript and php.
+I am a web developer who studies HTML, CSS, Javascript and PHP.